Skip to Main Content

 donor acquisition: Smiling African American hr manager shaking hand of candidate at job interview, hiring, greeting, good first impression concept, successful negotiation, friendly businessman handshaking with client

 In this resource, you’ll learn about donor acquisition, which is the process of procuring first-time donors.
-Learn how to create a successful donor acquisition plan for your nonprofit by learning from the best practices below.
+You’ll learn how to create a successful donor acquisition plan that will help you find and engage new supporters in a way that also sets you up to keep them for years to come.

 Donor Acquisition vs. Donor Retention

 Donor acquisition is the process of inspiring new people to give their first donation to your nonprofit.
-Donor retention, on the other hand, focuses on getting people who’ve given to your organization previously to donate again.
+Donor retention, on the other hand, focuses on getting those people to donate again in the future.

 There are pros and cons to focusing on a donor acquisition strategy rather than a donor retention strategy.
 The main drawback is the cost to acquire donors compared to their donor lifetime value.